AnyChart/docs.anychart.com/Graphics/Transformations.md

 * {api:anychart.graphics.vector.Element#getTransformationMatrix}getTransformationMatrix(){api}
 * {api:anychart.graphics.vector.Element#appendTransformationMatrix}appendTransformationMatrix(){api}

-The following samples demonstrate a shape drawn on a stage and the same shape with a transformation matrix set.
+The following sample demonstrates a shape drawn on a stage and the same shape with a transformation matrix set.

 ```
 // add the transformation matrix
 rect.setTransformationMatrix(1, 0.05, 1.5, 0.5, 1, 1);
 ```

-{sample :width 410 :height 250}GFX\_Transformation\_01{sample}
+{sample :width 830 :height 250}GFX\_Transformation\_01{sample}

 To change specific settings use: